Hi! My name is Nadia. I am an engineer and designer. I am also one of the founders of Edgeryders and do a lot of the creative direction for our work.

 We want to:

-More allies, like yourself, who can kick open a few doors and help us get 3 major organisations to partner with us.
+More allies, like yourself, who can kick open a few doors and help us get allies to partner with us and support our work.

 The individuals at the heart of Edgeryders have spent significant parts of our lives navigating the kind of chaos others are now struggling with.